Burnt Church Crisis: Crisis

-Angry non-Indigenous people damaged and destroyed thousands of Mi'kmaq lobster traps in the weeks that followed.
-On October 3, 1999, approximately 150 fishing boats headed out into Miramichi Bay to protest against the Mi'kmaq trappers who were fishing lobster out of season.
-Once the boats returned, shouting matches between non-Indigenous and Mi'kmaq fisherman begin, after hundreds of Indigenous-owned traps were destroyed.
+On October 3, 1999, approximately 150 fishing boats arrived at Miramichi Bay to protest against the Mi'kmaq trappers, who were active in the off-season.
+The non-Indigenous fisherman, in opposition to the Supreme Court’s ruling, damaged thousands of Mi'kmaq lobster traps in the weeks that followed.
+The destruction of Indigenous-owned traps resulted in verbal confrontations as the protesters docked at shore of the reserve, escalating to intense shouting matches.
 Local Mi'kmaq retaliated and conflicts ensued in the following nights, with both parties suffering injuries and damaged property.
+Additionally, a traditional ceremonial arbour was burned to the ground in Burnt Church, in which three Mi'kmaq men were severely injured after their truck was rammed by a non-Indigenous driver.

-The Indigenous fishermen refused to give up the fishing rights granted by the Treaty and affirmed by the Marshall decision.
+The Indigenous fishermen refused to resign their fishing rights granted by Treaty and affirmed by the Marshall decision.
 Mi'kmaq set up an armed encampment on the wharf in Burnt Church to protect Indigenous people continuing to catch lobster in the bay.
-A week later, Fisheries Minister Herb Dhaliwal met with Indigenous leaders to try to find a way to ease the tensions.
-All but two of the thirty four First Nations bands agreed to a voluntary moratorium on fishing.
-The Burnt Church and Indian Brook bands rejected the idea of government regulation.
-Also in October, a sacred Indigenous ceremonial arbour was burned to the ground in Burnt Church, where three Mi'kmaq men ended up in hospital after their truck was rammed by a vehicle driven by non-Indigenous people in an unrelated event.
-In Yarmouth, Nova Scotia, 600 fishermen armed with rifles and shotguns, blockaded the Yarmouth Harbour in a illegal blockade designed to keep Indigenous people off the water by means of intimidation.
+Fisheries Minister Herb Dhaliwal later met with Indigenous leaders in an attempt to ease tensions.
+All but two of the thirty-four First Nations bands agreed to a voluntary moratorium on fishing, with the Burnt Church and Indian Brook bands rejecting the possibility of government regulation.
+In Yarmouth, Nova Scotia, 600 fishermen armed with rifles and shotguns, blockaded the Yarmouth Harbour in an illegal blockade designed to keep Indigenous people off the water by means of intimidation.
 A lobster boat owned by a non-status Indigenous person was also sunk in Yarmouth.

 On October 18, 1999, the West Nova Fishermen's Coalition, an organization in Yarmouth, Nova Scotia, applied for a rehearing of the appeal and asked for the judgement to be set aside until a new hearing.
 On November 17, 1999, the Supreme Court said there would be no rehearing; however, to alleviate the confusion, the Court released a new ruling, known as Marshall 2, to clarify points made in the original Marshall decision.
-The Federal Government ordered the Mi'kmaq to reduce the total number of lobster traps used, leaving members of the Burnt Church First Nation with a total of 40 traps for the whole community.
-Some Mi'kmaq resisted this, claiming that they already have conservation methods in place to ensure the lobster stock would not be depleted off the Atlantic coast.
+The federal government ordered the Mi'kmaq to reduce the total number of lobster traps used, which left members of the Burnt Church First Nation with a total of 40 traps for the whole community.
+Some Mi'kmaq resisted that and claimed that they already have conservation methods in place to ensure the lobster stock would not be depleted off the Atlantic coast.